 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Raymore, Missouri's basic financial statements.
-The other supplemental information, pages 60 to 64, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The other supplemental information is the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The other supplemental information, pages 61 to 65, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations", and is also not a required part of the basic financial statements.
+The other supplemental information and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.